ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 4/W4 - Day 1 & 2 - Deploying Java Web App and MySQL Containers.md

 Downloading a file must land in the container - you need a pipe between the volume and the container

 `docker run -v <host_path>:<container_path> <image_name>`

+You can access files in the container from host and the container can access files from the host. *two sided channel*
 ### Command flags
 -d -> detach
 -p -> port tag